 Looking at the photograph of the two young men, Misato grabbed the cross hung around her neck.
 Oh God, she prayed, please don’t give me false hope but if there is any way at all that he is still alive…

 The flight away from Osaka-2 was bumpy as the tilt-rotor flew low to avoid the Japanese radar.
 After ninety minutes the craft reached the ocean and the aircraft picked up some altitude, joining up with another Alliance CV-22 and flying together towards the carrier.

 “How did you know about his family?”
-Mary asked.
+Mari asked.

 “We've been in Osaka-2 since last night, but didn't get an exact fix on their location until this morning.”

 “Intel intercepted an order from JSSDF to send agents to their new house, conveniently giving them the street address.
 When we arrived they had just gotten out of their cars, so we hit them and then picked up the family.
 That's when we found out the boy was out by the rail station.
 We were on the way there when we got your distress call.”